Member directory search

 Vancouver

 Nasreen Pejvack is a published author, with her novel “Amity” published by Inanna Publications, on October 15th 2015.
-Soon after, Amity was shortlisted for BC’s Ethel Wilson Fiction Book Prize.
-Aside from her successful novel Amity, Nasreen has published…
+Soon after, Amity was Finalist for BC’s Ethel Wilson Fiction Book Prize.
+Aside from her successful novel Amity, Nasreen has published four…

 Vancouver